crides/cgam/README.md

 3. Why use ...
 Go?

 Sorry, I just want to practise myself in using this language.
 Go is a faster language compare to Java (the startup for Cjam is slow), but it also has wrapped types and operations compare to C.

+4. Also, maybe reverse to what Paradoc want to do, I don't want to include any characters outside of ASCII.
+Other than making the program shorter by one or two bytes isn't that important, but the program should also be easily typed on a normal 104/105 key keyboard.

 # Building and usage